 Netter was a director and held officerships of Damon, a significant participant in the clinical laboratory testing business.
-He currently serves as a director of The Aristotle Corporation (NASDAQ: ARTL), a holding company which, through its subsidiaries, is a leading manufacturer and global distributor of educational, health and agricultural products.
+He currently serves as a director of The Aristotle Corporation (NASDAQ: ARTLP), a holding company which, through its subsidiaries, is a leading manufacturer and global distributor of educational, health and agricultural products.
 From 1993 to 1999, Mr. Netter was a director and officer of Independence Holding Company (NASDAQ: INHO), a holding company engaged through its subsidiaries principally in the life and health insurance business.
 He also is an officer of Geneve Corporation, a family-held private investment concern, and a member of the Executive Council of The Rockefeller University, New York, New York.

 Mr. Hartline was a founder and since 1991 has been a Managing Partner of Brown McCarroll, L.L.P., a law firm with offices in Houston, Austin, Dallas and Longview, Texas.
 He specializes in tax, corporate and mergers and acquisitions law.
 Mr. Hartline is a member of the board of directors of two Texas-based private companies, Cordua Restaurants and 1776, Inc. Cordua operates restaurants serving Latin American and South American fare and offers catering services with a variety of themes and price points.
 1776, Inc. operates family eating establishments offering breakfast, lunch and dinner and catering services.
-Mr. Hartline has been the chairman of the board of the Houston Law Review since 2001 and has been a board member for the past 20 years.
+Mr. Hartline has served as a board member and as Chairman of the board of the Houston Law Review since 1973 and 2001 respectively.
 He also serves as a judge for the Police Civil Service Commission of the City of Houston.